ServerMod/SCPDiscord/README.md

 * An auto-updating channel topic with information such as number of players, server uptime, ip and gameplay information.

-## Upcoming features

-It will be possible to sync ranks from discord to the game, letting you automate things like patreon rewards and moderator positions.
+* You can sync ranks from discord to the game, letting you automate things like patreon rewards and moderator positions.

 ## Installation and configuration